MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/appcenter-console/index.md

     ![Copying the external URL from Application Details](ac_copy_ext_url.jpg)

-3. When the external URL is copied to the clipboard, open the MobileFirst Operations Console.
+3. When the external URL is copied to the clipboard, open the {{ site.data.keys.mf_console }}.
 4. Change the access rule of HelloWorld version 1.0 to "Access Disabled".
 5. Paste the external URL into the URL field.

-    Running the client: When a mobile device connects to MobileFirst Server to try to run HelloWorld version 1.0, the device user is requested to upgrade the version of the application.
+    Running the client: When a mobile device connects to {{ site.data.keys.mf_server }} to try to run HelloWorld version 1.0, the device user is requested to upgrade the version of the application.

     ![Remotely disabling an old version of an application](ac_remote_disable_app_cli.jpg)